-Welcome to the official website of Jiangxi Xinruifeng Biochemical Co., Ltd.!
+Welcome to Jiangxi New Reyphon Biochemical Co., Ltd!

 Service Hotline:0796-2676038 中文版 · ENGLISH

-Directed editing of the two hormone systems "flowering element" and "gibberellin" can boost the "agricultural revolution"
+Directional editing of the two hormone systems of "flowering hormone" and "gibberellin" can boost the "agricultural revolution"

 Release time: